 Burrows Fishlake is tidal, with an underwater opening to the Atlantic, but like most such pools has high mineral and salt concentrations.
 This makes for interesting anomalies.

 “Ocean fish grow bigger in the lake than the ocean,” Shirley continues, “but some develop oddly.
-Caribbean grunts are usually soft-skinned and tender; in the lake they would grow huge, but much tougher—they actually turn up at the ends in the frying pan!”
+Caribbean grunts are usually soft-skinned and tender.
+In the lake they grow huge, but much tougher.
+They turn up at the ends in the frying pan!”

 There are still big fish in the lake.
-Sidney Burrows of Governor’s Harbour says that a Caribbean lobster with an eight-pound tail was caught there, and he once hooked a 600-pound turtle on a long line, that could not be landed.
+Sidney Burrows of Governor’s Harbour remembered a Caribbean lobster with an eight-pound tail caught there.
+Sid once hooked a 600-pound turtle on a long line, that could not be landed.
 A diver saw a 150-pound jew fish, and Sidney trapped 50-pound groupers, but the meat was too tough.
 He finally gave up on the pond because “everything in it is too big.”

 Edwin’s Fishlake it is not much used today, though the Burrows family has recently restored Edwin’s shack and built a nice jetty where you can rent kayaks.
-The ghostly legends persist, though, so if you’re inclined to be superstitious, or frightened by things that go bump in the night, you might just want to postpone any midnight reconnoitering.
+The ghostly legends persist.
+Are you superstitious?
+Or frightened by things that go bump in the night?
+Best then to postpone any midnight reconnoitering.